 When it comes to I.Q. tests, greater validity is not always better.
 Tests with very high validity, like over .9, are the most vulnerable to the rise of raw scores over the years (Flynn-type inflationary effects).
 This is true for both regular psychological and for high-range tests.
 More robust are tests with validities between .7 and .9.

 In practice, one estimates reliability by looking at internal correlations based on just one test administration (that is, one does not do actual retesting).
-The basic method is to split the test in halves, for instance the odd- and even-numbered items.
+The basic method is to split the test into halves, for instance the odd- and even-numbered items.
 The correlation between those reflects the reliability of half the test.
 One then applies a correction formula to extend this to the reliability of the full length of the test.
 There are also more complicated methods that estimate the mean of all possible split-half reliabilities.

-Robustness, validity and reliability are affected by the sheer number of items of a test (apart from obviously depending on the quality of the items).
-The more items, the higher the robustness, validity and reliability.
+Robustness, validity, and reliability are affected by the sheer number of items of a test (apart from obviously depending on the quality of the items).
+The more items, the higher the robustness, validity, and reliability.

 Finally I observe that statistics like these are only partly dependent on the test in question, the other source of influence being the group of candidates from which the scores come.
 For these computations always require the test to be taken first; they can not be calculated without actual scores.
 And one group of candidates ("sample") may yield another outcome for reliability than another group.
 My hypothesis is that with conscientious candidates one gets higher reliability and validity than with unconscientious candidates.
 This is self-obvious if one understands the process.
-Implicit in this hypothesis is that, looking at individual candidates who take multiple tests, conscientious candidates will have their scores closer together (smaller spread in I.Q.) than unconscientious candidates.
+Implicit in this hypothesis is that, looking at individual candidates who take multiple tests, conscientious candidates will have their scores closer together (smaller intra-individual spread in I.Q.) than unconscientious candidates.